simshi/algs4-rs/src/strings/README.md

 ## Trie Tree
   - similar with BST, pass ownship of `NodePtr` to function and return back it.
   - delete current node (by returning `None` to upper layer) when current node has no value stored and `next` is empty: `node.next.iter().all(|p| p.is_none())`
+  - use `u8` instead of `char` due to `next` is full for each node, maybe we can use `char` with `HashMap` or `BTreeMap`? all about balance between space and time.

 ## Ternary Searching Trie
   - deletion node has complexity.
   - after deletion, if a node has no value and no middle child, it should collapse with its left or right sub-tree, but I collapse if there was only one of them, i.e. if both left and right child exist, keep it no change.
 Ideally, to avoid all unneccessary layer, we must implement it like a Red Black Tree, but it's too complicated.
 Or maybe we can flattern when inserting, to make sure left child has no right child (and right child has no left child).
+  - Since `char` support unicode (32-bit, different with C/C++/Java), it has smaller height in unicode scenario.
+But in LZW, it require `u8` since some chars are even not valid Unicode char, like '\0'.

 ## KMP Substring Searching
   1. e.g. find **pattern** "abcabd" in **text** "xyzabcabcabd":